 When I was a teenager I was extremely guilty of this.
 I was sexually active with my boyfriend, but I lied about it to certain groups of friends.
 I was part of a Christian youth group.
 In front of the leadership there, and my friends from there I would talk about how I was a virgin (and thought I could call myself that because I wasn’t technically having “sex”).
 In front of my friends who weren’t part of the church I was much more honest about my behavior.
 This is because I was much more concerned with reputation than character.
 When I got older and more mature, I changed my focus to character instead of reputation.
 Then I made the changes in my life that actually matched what I professed to believe.

-When you make a good reputation your focus you end up having to lie.
-You end up feeling very insecure.
-You often feel like a fraud, and that’s because in some ways you are.
+When you make a good reputation your focus, you end up having to lie.
+Oftentimes, you end up feeling very insecure.
+You feel like a fraud, and that’s because in some ways you are.
 You have to worry about being found out and feeling shame.

-When you make good character your goal, you end up free.
-You no longer have to care what anyone thinks about the things you do.
+When you build character, you end up free.
+Consequently, you no longer have to care what anyone thinks about the things you do.
 You are so focused on choosing the right thing no matter who is looking, that you become the same person in every circumstance.
 You don’t behave hypocritically because you truly act on what you believe is morally correct in your heart whether or not someone will see you.
 Interestingly enough, good reputation automatically follows good character.
 People trust you because they know you are always the same you.
 Your parents and your friends like you better.
 You are trusted at work and at school.
 When you do mess up, you are often shown more grace because your word is good.
 Best of all, you don’t have anything to hide when you say your prayers to God.

 Helping teens grow and families improve connection,